There is a narrative in spirituality that says: ‘We chose that’ – or, ‘We chose that when we signed up for this life.´

 Often it is misused to understand suffering from a spiritual perspective, a personal perspective, or a collective perspective.

-Even more often it’s another cliché with a very tolerant relationship with truth.
+Even more often it’s another cliché with a very tolerant relationship with what is really going on.

 To see through the karmic patterns in a persons life and explore the dharma of that person, is not by any means an easy task and to arrive at the Station of ‘ You chose that’ is not by default a given thing.